Dylan-Corcoran/Covid-19-Data-Analysis/README.md

 - Once each file had been imported corretly, I performed various queries to extract the relevant information.
 Included in the queries were actions such as
   Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types.

-- Using the results of these queries, a Tableau dashboard was then created.
+- Using the results of these queries, a Tableau dashboard was then created which can be found here: https://public.tableau.com/app/profile/dylan.corcoran/viz/Covid-19Dashboard_16396905335490/Dashboard1